-&lt;sup>1 When the RSS was revoked in 2013 the green belt policies and key diagram were saved from revocation
+&lt;sup>1 When the RSS was revoked in 2013 the green belt policies and key diagram were saved from revocation b) How has the need to promote sustainable patterns of development been taken into account?

-The submitted Plan will set York's detailed green belt boundaries for the first time - not just the inner and outer boundaries, but the land in between too which may not necessarily meet the NPPF Green Belt purposes to warrant inclusion.
+2.3 The submitted Plan will set York's detailed green belt boundaries for the first time - not just the inner and outer boundaries, but the land in between too which may not necessarily meet the NPPF Green Belt purposes to warrant inclusion.
 The setting of the Green Belt should only be done following an up-to-date comprehensive Green Belt assessment, which the Council has failed to do.